FacuM87/WeatherApp-React/README.md

 - Deployed by <a href="https://vercel.com">Vercel</a>.

 # Coming next
+- Stetic improvements in front page.

-- Weather forecast rendered in front page.<br>
+- Include Weather forecast feature.
 - Geolocalization and video-background according to user location weather.